glesica/software-reliability/topics/linters-and-formatters/assignment/README.md

   * Identify variables / functions with curse words in their names.
   * Find comments with your name in them and suggest giving you a compliment
-  * Suggest renaming all function parameters after different Pokemon
+  * Suggest renaming function parameters after different Pokemon
+  * Look for "TODO" comments and produce an error if there are too many

 But feel free to come up with your own idea!